zvanderbosch/phot2lc/docs/source/additional.rst

   -b --bypass      Bypass the barycentric correction check and weld LC's anyways.
   -o --outfile     Output filename.

-wildlc will check the *barycorr* entries within each .lc file to make sure every light curve being welded has had barycentric time corrections applied.
+weldlc will check the *barycorr* entries within each .lc file to make sure every light curve being welded has had barycentric time corrections applied.
 If one or more of the .lc files has barycorr = False, wildly will throw an error.
 If you know that your light curves are not all barycentric corrected and want to weld anyways, you can use the --bypass (-b) command to skip the check.
 An example usage would look like:

 .. code-block:: bash